 Introduction to InterSystems XML Tools

-In InterSystems IRIS®, you can use objects as a direct representation of XML documents and vice versa.
+In InterSystems IRIS® data platform, you can use objects as a direct representation of XML documents and vice versa.
 Because InterSystems IRIS includes a native object database, you can use such objects directly with the database.
 Furthermore, InterSystems IRIS provides tools for working with arbitrary XML documents and DOMs (Document Object ModelOpens in a new tab) — even documents that are not related to any InterSystems IRIS classes.

 Representing Object Data in XML